mdcatapult/waters2imzml/README.md

 # waters2imzml

-# Waters to imzML Converter

-This script converts Waters raw data files to imzML format using ProteoWizard (through Docker).
+waters2imzml: This script converts Waters raw data files to imzML format using ProteoWizard (through Docker).
 It takes a folder containing raw Waters datasets as input and converts each raw file to mzMLb format using ProteoWizard.
 Then, it extracts the x and y coordinates from the .inf file associated with each raw file and converts the mzMLb file to imzML format using pyteomics and pyimzml libraries.

 ## Requirements